Legionella Risk Assessment Hertfordshire| Cambridgeshire ACOP L8

 Ensure your water system complies with the water supply ( water fittings)regulations 1997.

 Demonstrate that you are following the Health and Safety approved code of practice ( L8 ) with regards to Legionella control.
 Have undertaken a risk assessment with regards to Regulations and Legionella in the last 2 years.
 Can you remember the last time you undertook an inspection of your hot & cold water system.
-Are records of samples, temperatures checks and inspection recorded in a logbook?
+Are records of samples, temperatures checks, and inspections recorded in a logbook?

 Do you chemically dose your hot or cold water system at least once a year?